appsmithorg/appsmith/contributions/CodeContributionsGuidelines.md

 ### Good First Issues

-Looking for issues to contribute?
-[Good First Issues](https://github.com/appsmithorg/appsmith/issues?page=3&q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22) is a great place to begin your contribution journey with Appsmith!
-If you are choosing to pick issues outside this criteria, kindly collabrate with us closely.
-Failing to informing us first can lead to the rejection of the contribution you are trying to make and waste time on both ends.
+Looking for issues to contribute to?
+Check out our [Good First Issues](https://github.com/appsmithorg/appsmith/issues?page=3&q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22) – a great starting point for your contribution journey with Appsmith!
+Tag @contributor-support to have an issue assigned to you.
+If you choose to work on issues outside this list, please collaborate closely with us.
+Failure to inform and get the issue assigned beforehand may result in your contribution being rejected, leading to wasted effort for both parties.

 #### What not to do:
 1. Work on issues without informing the maintainer.
 Please get them assigned to yourself first.
 Comment on the issue if you are intrested.